A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Introduction

-\acp{UAV} are a promising solution to automate this task~\cite{Suarez2021AIRPHARO, Castano2021AppSci}, as they can support continuous operation covering long-range distances.
-Furthermore, they can be equipped with lightweight manipulation devices to support installation operations autonomously~\cite{Suarez2021Access, Armengol2021AIRPHARO, Suarez2021AIRPHARO, Afifi2022ICRA}.
-Due to their limited battery and payload capacity, the use of a team with multiple~\acp{UAV} is of great interest as it could speed up the process and cover large-scale scenarios.
-However, this problem is challenging from a planning perspective; operations to recharge batteries or diverters need to be scheduled, safe trajectories without collisions are needed, vehicle dynamics and energy consumption models should be considered, among other concerns.
+\acp{UAV} offer a promising solution to automate bird diverter installation~\cite{Suarez2021AIRPHARO, Castano2021AppSci, CacaceDrones2023}.
+They can operate continuously over long distances and be equipped with lightweight manipulation devices for autonomous installation operations~\cite{Suarez2021Access, Armengol2021AIRPHARO, Suarez2021AIRPHARO, Afifi2022ICRA, Afifi2023ICUAS}.
+However, the limited battery and payload capacity of individual~\acp{UAV} necessitate the use of multiple~\acp{UAV} to expedite the process, respond to unforeseen events and cover large-scale scenarios.
+Planning for a multi-\ac{UAV} team presents challenges such as scheduling battery recharging and diverter installation, ensuring collision-free trajectories, considering vehicle dynamics and energy consumption models, among other concerns.

-Therefore, advanced task and motion planning techniques are needed to enable the installation of bird diverters with multi-\ac{UAV} teams, meeting critical safety requirements while ensuring compliance of the mission objectives.~\ac{TL} can serve this purpose by providing a mathematical framework for expressing complex specifications, which combine natural language commands with temporal and Boolean operators~\cite{Pola2019ARC}.
-In particular,~\acf{STL}~\cite{maler2004FTMATFTS} is endowed with a metric called \textit{robustness}, which allows one to not only to assess whether the system execution meets the requirements, but also to provide a measure of how well these requirements have been met.
-This results in an optimization problem aimed at maximizing this robustness score, providing the best feasible trajectory for the system while meeting the desired specifications.
+Therefore, advanced task and motion planning techniques are required to enable bird diverter installation using multi-\ac{UAV} teams while meeting safety requirements and mission objectives.~\ac{TL} can serve this purpose by providing a mathematical framework that combines natural language commands with temporal and Boolean operators~\cite{donze2010ICFMATS, Pola2019ARC}.
+In particular,~\acf{STL}~\cite{maler2004FTMATFTS} is equipped with a metric called \textit{robustness}, which not only evaluates whether the system execution meets requirements but also quantifies the extent to which these requirements are fulfilled.
+This leads to an optimization problem that aims to maximize the robustness score, thereby providing the best feasible trajectory while satisfying the desired specifications.

-This paper proposes a multi-\ac{UAV} motion planner leveraging on~\ac{STL} specifications for installing bird diverters in power lines.
-The mission requirements are encoded as an~\ac{STL} formula, whose robustness is maximized by setting up a nonlinear non-convex \textit{max-min} optimization problem.
-In order to tackle the complexity of this nonlinear optimization, a hierarchical approach is implemented, first solving a~\ac{MILP} problem and then feeding the final~\ac{STL} optimizer.
+This paper proposes a motion planner for multi-\ac{UAV} systems that leverages~\ac{STL} specifications for the installation of bird diverters on power lines.
+The mission requirements are encoded as an~\ac{STL} formula, and a nonlinear non-convex max-min optimization problem is formulated to maximize the robustness score.
+To handle the complexity of this nonlinear optimization, a hierarchical approach is adopted.
+First, a~\ac{MILP} problem is solved, and the resulting solution is then fed into the final~\ac{STL} optimizer.